roccminton/DenseGillespieAlgorithm.jl/README.md

 The following minimal working example demonstrates the use of  **DenseGillespieAlgorithm.jl** for the simulation of a simple SIR model.
 It should be noted that the framework was not designed for such simple systems.
 However, the [JumpProcesses.jl](https://docs.sciml.ai/JumpProcesses/stable/) within the SciML ecosystem offers greater flexibility, features and speed for these kinds of problems.
 The **DenseGillespieAlgorithm.jl** is optimised for high-dimensional systems.
 For further insight into the simulation framework and its applications, please refer to the accompanying [documentation](https://roccminton.github.io/DenseGillespieAlgorithm.jl/stable).

 ### Example: SIR
+The SIR model is a tree-dimensional model that is used to model infectious diseases.
+It is a simple model that assumes that individuals can be placed into one of three categories: susceptible, infected, or recovered.
+Infected individuals can infect susceptible individuals through random interactions.
+After becoming infected, individuals can recover and become immune.
+For more details, see for example [here](https://people.wku.edu/lily.popova.zhuhadar/).

+The SIR (susceptible-infected-recovered) model is
 ```julia
 using Plots
 using DenseGillespieAlgorithm